zboxfs/zbox-docs/docs/api/browser.md

   to read bytes from this reader.
 - The buffer specified was 0 bytes in length.

-This method uses zero-copy manner, that is, the specified buffer `buf` is used for both input and output.
+This method is zero-copy, that is, the specified buffer `buf` is used for both input and output.

 :::warning Warning
 In order to improve performance, ZboxFS uses [transferable object] in read.
 That means the provided buffer `buf` is **not** usable after calling this method.
-If you want to keep `buf` untouched, make a copy of it before use.
+If you want to keep `buf` unmodified, make a copy of it before use.
 For example, `versionReader.read(buf.slice())`.
 :::